-These maple bacon protein pancakes are a delicious healthier version of regular pancakes using protein powder for an added protein boost.
+These maple bacon protein pancakes are a healthier version of regular pancakes using protein powder for an added protein boost.
 These jacked pancakes are delicious made with whole-grain baking mix, plant-based protein powder, egg, and topped with candied bacon.

 Tips for Making Protein Pancakes